br-automation-community/mapp-Framework-6/README.md

 ## Documentation for the mapp Framework
 For a full description of the mapp Framework and how to use it, [download](https://github.com/br-automation-community/mapp-Framework-6/releases) and install the Framework.
-Then refer to the Automation Studio Help at the following path:
+Then refer to the online documentation at the following path [https://br-automation-community.github.io/mapp-Framework-6/]
-**mapp Technology -> mapp Framework**

 ## Intended Use of this Repository